Maradox/osmdroid-wiki/FAQ.md

 Yes. osmdroid downloads and caches map data on device and it needs to be stored on some writable medium.
 We use `Environment.getExternalStorage` and if that doesn't return a writable location (which happens some devices) then the cache won't be available, which well lead to significantly increased data usage (or osmdroid just won't work at all).
 The location can be overridden to use application private storage or whatever.

+As of 5.6, this was updated to automatically select the largest writable storage directory on start up.
+The sample application has some logic that you'll definitely want to look at it.

 ## What's the Dex count for osmdroid?

 Rather small, at just over 2000 methods.